Cognitive therapy (CT): definition, application, and effectivity

 Aaron Temkin Beck, an American psychiatrist, created cognitive therapy in the 1960s at the University of Pennsylvania.
 Dr. Beck is regarded as the father of both cognitive therapy and cognitive-behavioral therapy (CBT).
 He developed CT with the belief that an individual’s experiences result in thoughts or cognitions.
 Aaron Beck’s cognitive therapy was developed specifically as a treatment for depression.

 During the work on these experiments, Dr. Beck realized the patients experienced a flood of negative thoughts that appeared spontaneously.
 He named them automatic thoughts.
-Dr. Beck also discovered the content of automatic thoughts belonged to three categories such as negative ideas about themselves, the future, and the world.
-These cognitions are called a cognitive triad.
+Dr. Beck additionally discovered that the content of automatic thoughts belonged to three categories such as negative ideas about themselves, the future, and the world.
+These cognitions are called a cognitive triad

 One of the major findings from the research was that people accepted these thoughts as is, without taking any time to reflect or challenge them.

 For that reason, Dr. Beck started helping patients identify and analyze these thoughts.
-By doing so, he found, that patients were able to think in a more realistic manner.
-As a result, their emotions and behavior also improved.
+By doing so, he found that patients were able to think in a more realistic manner.
+As a result, their emotions and behavior improved.

-During his prolific career, Dr. Beck published a wide range of books and other works on the subject of cognitive therapy and CBT.
-Some of these include Cognitive therapy and emotional disorders (1975), Cognitive therapy for depression (1979) as well as The integrative power of cognitive therapy (1988).
+During his prolific career, Dr. Beck published a wide range of books and works on the subject of cognitive therapy and CBT.
+These include Cognitive therapy and emotional disorders (1975), Cognitive therapy for depression (1979) as well as The integrative power of cognitive therapy (1988).

 Once Dr. Beck developed cognitive theory and therapy for depression, he and his colleagues focused on developing a cognitive approach to managing other conditions.
 Dr. Beck’s cognitive therapy is based on a cognitive formulation that varies from one mental health condition to another.

-While Dr. Beck developed CT therapy, many other therapists contributed to its development.
-In fact, the roots of cognitive therapy can be traced back to ancient times, specifically Stoicism.
+While Dr. Beck developed CT therapy, other therapists contributed to its development.
+In fact, the roots of cognitive therapy are traced back to ancient times, specifically Stoicism

-Stoics also believed all nature is to be accepted and also recognized that we don’t have complete control in every aspect of life, but we can control our thoughts and feelings.
-Using logic to identify irrational thoughts, accepting our circumstances, and making a clear distinction between things we can and can’t control is what makes Stoicism similar to cognitive therapy.
+Stoics believed all nature is to be accepted and recognized that we don’t have complete control in every aspect of life, but we are the one who control our thoughts and feelings.
+Using logic to identify irrational thoughts, accepting our circumstances, and making a clear distinction between things we are and aren’t able to control is what makes Stoicism similar to cognitive therapy.

 Stoic philosophers inspired many therapists and cognitive theorists.
 Before Dr. Beck developed the cognitive therapy we know today, an American psychologist Dr. Albert Ellis worked on similar ideas in the 1950s.
 Dr. Ellis named his approach rational therapy, which later turned to rational emotive therapy, and finally rational emotive behavior therapy.
 This approach focused on helping patients identify negative thoughts and irrational beliefs that contributed to emotional or behavioral problems.